Two-dimensional Synchrotron Beam Characterisation from a Single Interferogram: Abstract

 \section{Abstract}

 Double-aperture Young interferometry is widely used in accelerators to provide a one-dimensional beam measurement.
-We improve this technique by combining and further developing techniques of non-redundant aperture masking and self-calibration from astronomy.
+We improve this technique by combining and further developing techniques of non-redundant, two-dimensional, aperture masking and self-calibration from astronomy.
 Using visible synchrotron radiation, tests at the ALBA synchrotron show that this method provides an accurate two-dimensional beam transverse characterisation, even from a single 1~ms interferogram.
-The technique is resistant to phase fluctuations that might be introduced by vibration of optical components, or in the laboratory atmosphere.
+The {non-redundancy of the aperture mask in the} technique {enables it to be} resistant to {spatial} phase fluctuations that might be introduced by vibration of optical components, or in the laboratory atmosphere.